kphannan/OpenLCB/prototypes/pc-ethernet/README.txt

-(From an email by Mike Johnson July 9, 2011)

 I added my Ethernet software to the prototypes directory.
-It uses CAN mti's for the Ethernet mti's.
+It uses CAN mti's for the Ethernet mti's because the existing Ethernet mti cannot be simply converted from the CAN mti's and vice versa.

 Olcbsvr - the TCP hub and nodeid server.
 This allows up to 16 Ethernet connections and allocates a nodenumber to each connection, which the